codingbbq/learning/udemy-nodejs/README.md

 # Learn and Understand NodeJs

+To refresh and recall my NodeJS understanding, took this course found on udemy about NodeJS.
+Although this is quite an old course and some of the material is outdated, I enjoyed the learning and found many interesting items worth noting.

+Below are the notes from the course.

 NodeJs is a C++ program with V8 embedded that has added a wealth of great features to make it suitable to be a server technology.

 NodeJs is a server technology designed to able to use JavaScript to write server code.